 C (ci) – cane, cielo

-There is a “ch” C sound which sounds like English word chicken.
+There is a “ch” C sound which sounds like English word chicken, for example.
 In Italian, this “ch” C occurs before I, E. Before a, o, u or a consonant, it is like the English “k”, it will have a hard sound like K.

 D (di) – date, dove